Line & Verse - Chapters I & II

 Mark leaned forward conspiratorially.

 Before Ethan could respond, a figure passed their open doorway.
 Ethan’s breath caught at the effortless swagger of the guy who paused outside.
-Eli Bennett stood tall, lean muscles visible beneath a faded lacrosse jersey, sun-streaked hair damp with sweat.
+Eli Bennett stood tall, lean muscles visible beneath a Westmore Lacrosse jersey, sun-streaked hair damp with sweat — the kind of casual claim to a sport that made it obvious he belonged here.
 He raised an eyebrow and smiled casually at Mark.

 “Welcome to paradise, boys,” Eli drawled, his voice warm, southern-tinged confidence radiating.